 Like Nobody Does It Better before it, due to its eschewing of the trademark Bond sound, For Your Eyes Only is able to exist as a genuinely decent love song in its own right.
 As with all adaptable franchises, the films tried to keep the score up to date for the viewers, which meant bringing in acts of the moment for the theme, and nothing screams 1980s more than this electronic power ballad by Sheena Easton, who remains the only singer to actually appear in a Bond movie’s iconic opening titles.

 Before newcomer Easton was selected on day release from her 9 to 5, Dusty Springfield and Donna Summer were also considered for the not so odd job (yes, I know), though Debbie Harry and Blondie came closest, only withdrawing when they were told the theme song couldn’t be self-penned because the films composer had a similar contract stipulation to John Barry, ie he provides the tune or else.
 Dang.

 16. The Living Daylights (a-ha, 1987)

-I know I may sound slightly biased, having only caught them in concert here in Sydney just yesterday, but a-ha’s first five 45s are up there with Kate Bush and Roxy Music as one of the greatest, most audacious singular starts to a music career by anyone.
+I know I may sound slightly biased, having recently caught them in concert here in Sydney, but a-ha’s first five 45s are up there with Kate Bush and Roxy Music as one of the greatest, most audacious singular starts to a music career by anyone.
 Period.
 Coming a year later, their theme for The Living Daylights isn’t quite as assured, but it’s still at least 1987 times better than Sam bloody Smith.
 Sure, they pilfered the horns from their immediate predecessors, Duran Duran’s A View To A Kill, but there’s an irresistible cold-blooded swagger about this song, sung kind of like a good guy/bad guy duel by the swoonsome Morten Harket and officially a co-write with legendary composer John Barry (the truth is that Barry had it written into his contract with Eon that whatever Bond score he worked on, he received a writer’s credit on at least one of its title themes, no matter the extent of his contribution).